 The power of the white shirt

-Have you noticed that in current fashion there is more and more attention for iconic classics?
+Have you noticed that in the current fashion scene there is more and more attention for the iconic classics?

 CLASSIC & ICONIC

 While the majority of fashion enthusiasts are usually all about the latest of the latest, we at PLEIN PUBLIQUE have always been charmed by the iconic classics.